patricksavalle/api-zaplog/README.md

 - For much more performance install a reverse proxy that first checks GET requests by URL in memcached (e.g. NGINX)

+- This server does no rate-limiting, black-listing, DDOS-mitigation or anything else that should be done by a reverse proxy

 ## Example INI file